2 May 2024

 Contributing to open-source projects offers numerous benefits for beginner web developers:

-4. Networking Opportunities: Engaging with the open-source community allows you to connect with like-minded developers, expand your professional network, and potentially open doors to future opportunities.
+Networking Opportunities: Engaging with the open-source community allows you to connect with like-minded developers, expand your professional network, and potentially open doors to future opportunities.
+Consider using a LinkedIn email finder to simplify the process of reaching out to potential collaborators or mentors.

 To get started with open-source contributions, it's essential to find projects that welcome beginners.
 Here are some resources and tips to help you discover beginner-friendly projects: